-Technical assistance is provided via phone, e-mail, or in person.
-The Campus Center staff members provide first level support both in person and over the phone when the campus is open (please refer to the campus hours of operation).
-The Campus Center staff can provide assistance with log-in issues, use of campus equipment, and basic issues within eCleary.
-To request assistance via e-mail, send a message to support@cleary.edu.
+Technical assistance is provided via e-mail.
+To request assistance send a message to support@cleary.edu.
 Please refer to the student portal (https://students.cleary.edu) for up-to-date support policies and practices.

 University Library

 To meet the needs of our students, all essential resources are available online, 24 hours a day via the Cleary Online Library and other Web-based resources.
 The library Web site is an information portal, a source for learning more about library resources and services, and for initiating project research.
 Students are able to access the online databases and find links to additional information, including the library's research wiki and the librarian's blog.
 The University's research resources are listed on the back of each Cleary student's identification card.